thihasoehtet/ko.table/README.md

 Note:
 * This is still under crafting.
-* Since ko.table is using JSON.stringify() for ajax post, need to reference [json2.js](https://github.com/douglascrockford/JSON-js)
+* Since ko.table is using JSON.stringify() for ajax post, need to reference [json2.js](https://github.com/douglascrockford/JSON-js) for older browser clients.

 ***
 Create ko.table: